ManojChandran/go-operator/README.md

 > Important thing in writing up an operator is, how we code the reconciliation loop. </br>
 ### Kubernetes Operator
-It is a custom controller that extends kubernetes capabilities to manage complex applications and automate thier tasks.
-Operators are clients of the Kubernetes API that act as controllers for a Custom Resource.
+It is a `custom controller` that extends kubernetes capabilities to manage complex applications and automate thier tasks.
+Operators are clients of the Kubernetes API that act as controllers for a `Custom Resource`.

 ### Operator Working
 An Operator adds an endpoint to the kubernets API called a custome resource (CR),  along with a control plane component that monitors and maintain resource of new type.

 ### Resource in Kubernetes
 A Resource is an endpoint in the Kubernetes API that stores a collection of API objects of a certain kind.
+* Native Resource
+* Custom Resource

 ### Custom Resource
-A Custom Resource is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.
+A `Custom Resource` is an object that extends the Kubernetes API or allows you to introduce your own API into a project or a cluster.

 ### Create the custom resourece Object
-Custom resouce objects are created by creating an object from a Custom Resource Definition (CRD).
+Custom resouce objects are created by creating an object from a `Custom Resource Definition` (CRD).

 ### CRD
 A CRD stands for Custom Resource Definition, its a file that let us define our own object kinds and lets the API Server handle the entire lifecycle.

 ### Key components of Kubernetes Operator
-1. Custom Resource Definitions (CRDs)
+1. Custom Resource (CR)
-2. Custom Resource (CR)
+2. Custom Resource Definitions (CRDs)
 3. Controller
 4. Reconciliation Loop
 5. Role-Based Access Control (RBAC)
 6. Operator Lifecycle Manager (OLM)

 ## Understanding Controller
 Back bone of an operator is the `controller`.
 Basically a controller works as below,
-1. Start Controller
+1. Start
 2. Watch for changes to Custom Resources (CRs)
 3. Enqueue events (create/update/delete)
 4. Process the queue: